Lumi-supercomputer/lumi-userguide/docs/firststeps/loggingin-webui.md

 # Logging in (with web interface)

 !!! info
-	The web interface is still under development so expect additional features and further polishing.
+	The web interface is still under development, so expect additional features and further polishing.
 	Read more about the possibilities with the web interface in the [web interface](../runjobs/webui/index.md) section.

-Using a web browser navigate to [www.lumi.csc.fi](https://www.lumi.csc.fi).
+Using a web browser, navigate to [www.lumi.csc.fi](https://www.lumi.csc.fi).

 ![Image of welcome page for the LUMI web interface](../assets/images/wwwLumiWelcome.png)